ShadeLab/BioRxiv_Seed_Microbiome_2020/16S/16S_seed_microbiome_sequence_workflow.md

-# Raw Sequences Analysis of 16S rRNA gene from Pat data
+# Raw Sequences Analysis of 16S rRNA gene

 ## Analysis of 16S Miseq Data
 Here we used the USEARCH pipeline (v10.0.240_i86linux64) for pre-processing raw sequences data and UPARSE method for OTU clustering (Edgar 2013).
 Additional analyses were conducted using QIIME